iexcloud/docs/source/migrating-and-importing-data/accessing-s3-via-storage-integration.md

     ![](./accessing-s3-via-storage-integration/aws-integration-section.png)

-1. In the AWS console, edit your IAM role.
-Copy the **External ID** and **User ARN** values from the IEX console Credentials page (see previous step) and use them to replace the IAM role's principal AWS user account and the external ID in the AWS console.
+1. In the AWS console, edit your IAM role's trust relationships.
+Replace the principal AWS user value and the external ID with the **User ARN** and **External ID** value from your IEX console Credentials page (see previous step).

-    The JSON for your role may look like the following code, except `USER` and `EXTERNAL_ID` should be replaced with the values from your AWS integration.
+    The JSON for your role's trusted relationships may look like the following code, except `USER` and `EXTERNAL_ID` should be replaced with your **User ARN** and **External ID** values.

     ```javascript
     {